preservim/vim-textobj-sentence/README.markdown

 # vim-textobj-sentence

-> Improving on Vim's native sentence motion
+> Improving on Vim's native sentence motion command

+Detecting sentences can be tricky, esp. when you consider they can interspersed with abbreviations, “quotations,” punctuation, and hard line breaks.

+The native sentence motion command is quite capable, but its reach is limited, such as not properly recognizing typographic quotes.

 Features of this plugin: